 We have a small ranch outside of the town of Oaxaca in southern Mexico where we provide trail rides and weeklong riding vacations for riders and non-riders alike.
-The network of trails leads through comunual land and framlands, through villages and over mountail passes.
-We are a small, international team with a family like feeling to it and put the well-being of our horses, some of which are seasoned endurance horses.
-Currently there are 14 horses (arabs, arab-mixes and mexican criollos) , four dogs, a cat and chickens on the ranch.
+The network of trails leads through comunual land and farmlands, through villages and over mountain passes.
+We are a small team with a family-like feeling to it and put the well-being of our horses and safety in first place.
+Currently there are 13 horses (arabs, arab-mixes and mexican criollos), a donkey, three dogs, a cat and free-range hens on the ranch.
 We are passionate about Oaxaca, it's culture and nature and of course about horses.

-We are specifically looking for very experienced, confident riders training in classic equitation.
+We are specifically looking for VERY experienced, confident riders trained in classic equitation.
 It is essential that the rider be comfortable riding / training the horses alone as well as in the company of the owners.
 Riders who can only ride "Western-style with single hand necking reining need NOT apply.

 The ranch is situated in Oaxaca's Tlacolula Valley only a 35 mins drive from the city of Oaxaca.
 Oaxaca is one of Mexico's most diverse regions, both culturally as well as nature wise.
 Living on the ranch and working with the local members of our team will give you an in dept view of rural mexican lifestyle (the owners are Mexican/Canadians along with a staff of 4 Mexicans).
 Rojas is a village that produces traditional cheese and still is sustained by agriculture.
 People here are very wecoming and quite used to foreigners as there are two other projects in the village who frequently have volunteers.
 Apart from practicing your Spanish with them, you will find that the locals just love to share their knowledge of the land, their culture and view of live with anyone who'll listen.